alrafiabdullah/MKV-To-MP4/README.md

 - Create & activate a virtual environment
 - Run `pip install -r requirements.txt`
-- Copy your desired .mkv videos to the `assets` folder
+- Create & copy your desired .mkv videos to the `assets` folder
 - Run `python main.py`
+- MP4 videos can be found in `result` folder

 ##